 File name: label each image starting with a number 01 through 08, followed by the title of the work, ex.
-01_Landscape.jpg Do not label the file with you name.
+01_Landscape.jpg Do not label the file with your name.
+File size: No larger than 4.0 MB (each image) File format: .jpg